 Placental abnormalities, such as placenta previa and placental abruption, can place a baby at risk of oxygen deprivation and sometimes require immediate medical assistance.

-Placental abruption occurs when the placenta begins to separate early from the wall of the uterus.
-It is a relatively rare occurrence, accounting for around one percent of all pregnancies and usually happens during the third trimester.
+Placental abruption occurs when the placenta begins to separate early from the uterus wall.
+It is a relatively rare occurrence, accounting for around one percent of all pregnancies, and usually happens during the third trimester.

-If a C-section is delayed in the case of abruption, the baby is at risk of developing hypoxic-ischemic encephalopathy (HIE), which is a severe form of brain damage that can lead to cerebral palsy.
+C-section delay in the case of abruption puts the baby at risk of developing hypoxic-ischemic encephalopathy (HIE), a severe form of brain damage that can lead to cerebral palsy.